Invasive plant: one which spreads aggressively, grows rapidly, and displaces other native plants

 • Few, if any, native controls: insects, disease, herbivores, and other plants

-The Allegheny Plateau Invasive Plant Management Area (APIPMA) is a new group addressing invasive plant problems and solutions across a five county geographic area.
-Agency staff from a variety of federal, state, and local organizations, non-profit groups, community organizations, and concerned citizens partner with the goals of outreach & training, inventory-monitoring and mapping, early detection & rapid response, and control of invasive plants affecting local ecosystems.
+The Allegheny Plateau Invasive Plant Management Area (APIPMA) is a collaborative group addressing invasive plant problems and solutions at a landscape level across a five county geographic area.
+Agency staff from a variety of federal, state, and local organizations, private industry, non-profit groups, community organizations, and concerned citizens partner with the goals of outreach & training, inventory-monitoring and mapping, early detection & rapid response, and control of invasive plants affecting local ecosystems.
 Volunteer training is available.
-The group is led by Dr. Kimberly Bohn, Forestry Educator with Penn State Extension, Jody Groshek, Communications & Outreach Director and Maddie Stanisch, Resource Specialist; in cooperation with a steering committee of committed partners.
+The group is led by Maddie Stanisch, Resource Specialist and Jody Groshek, Communications & Outreach Director; in cooperation with a steering committee of committed partners.

 APIPMA: Allegheny Plateau Invasive Plant Management Area